-There's a lot of uncertainty in the last few months when it comes to flying.
-Items that used to be allowed are starting to get banned and instead have to be checked-in.
+There's been a lot of uncertainty in the last few months when it comes to flying.
+Items that used to be allowed in a carry-on are getting banned and instead have to be checked-in.
 Items like tablets or laptops are not permitted when flying to the US or the UK from several countries now.
 This includes popular destinations such as Turkey.

 That means that on these long flights, you will not be allowed to work with your laptops.
 But how about phones?
-They are allowed.
-On all flights actually.
+Smartphones are still allowed on all flights.
 The question is will your battery last?
 Probably not.
-It never really does, does it?
+Your phone battery never really does, does it?
 Especially not on long flights.
 Luckily, if you want to bring your portable charger on the plane, you can, but there are a few "ifs."

-Unless you are carrying car batteries or spare lithium batteries, all major battery types are allowed in your checked baggage but make sure to go to your airline's site as each airline has its own policies.
+Unless you are carrying car batteries or spare lithium batteries, all major battery types are generally allowed on a plane.
+Make sure check your airline's website as each airline has its own policies.

-With that said, for safety, you are advised to bring your batteries in your carry-on.
-It's not a must, but if you are looking to use your charger, you will be doing that anyway.
+For safety reasons, you must to bring your batteries in your carry-on.
+New regulations have made this mandatory on most airlines.
+And, if you are looking to use your charger, you will need it in the cabin with you anyway.

 You are allowed a portable charger that's rated up to 100 watt-hours.
 Anything over that and you need permission from the airline.

-Certain companies manipulate labels to make it seem like they are giving you more charges than they actually are.
-Check out the ultimate guide to capacity to find out more in-depth about battery capacity
+Certain companies manipulate labels to make it seem like they are giving you more power capacity than they actually are.
+Check out the ultimate guide to capacity to read more in-depth about battery capacity.

 (mAh)/1000 x (V) = (Wh)

-When it comes to smaller chargers that are meant to keep your phone charged during your flight, the likes of the Zendure A2 don't need to be checked.
-These without a doubt are below capacity.
-In fact, even something bigger like the Zendure A5 with 16,750 mAh will not cause any problems at all.
-And that's a device that should last you a short weekend trip.
+When it comes to smaller portable chargers that are meant to keep your phone charged during your flight, the likes of the Zendure A2 don't need to be checked.
+These smaller power banks without a doubt are below capacity.
+In fact, even something bigger like the Zendure A5 with 16,750 mAh (61.98Wh) will not cause any problems at all.
+And that's a device that should last you a short weekend trip on one charge.

-If you are looking for something that should last you half of your week, the Zendure A8 QC is a good choice that just barely makes it past these restrictions with 26,800 mAh.
+If you are looking for a power bank with a higher capacity to charge a number of devices or your friends devices too, the Zendure A8 QC is a good choice that is allowed on airplanes with 26,800 mAh.

-It's rated at 3.7V and just barely makes the standard with being rated at 99.16 Wh which is just enough not to need approval from an airline.
+This power bank has 3.7V and is within the limits, rated at 99.16 Wh.
+This is just enough not to need approval from an airline.

 If you have a power bank that's rated as 100.1-160 watt-hours, then you will need approval from an airline.

-When it comes to Zendure, you should not have any problems with your portable chargers, unless somebody decides to steal your one because it's that good-looking, that would be a problem then.
+When it comes to Zendure, you should not have any problems flying with your portable chargers, unless somebody decides to steal yours because it's that good-looking!

 Written by Michael Smolski